Information for various groups regarding reducing the number of people living, working, or visiting our campuses.

 Coronavirus Response and Information

-Relying on guidance from national, state, and local health authorities about how to slow the spread of the virus, we have made the decision to move to remote and online instruction through the end of spring semester for all our campuses and locations.
-Classes will resume online following our extended Spring Break on Monday, March 23.
+Relying on guidance from national, state, and local health authorities about how to slow the spread of the virus, we have made the decision to move to remote and online instruction through the end of summer semester for all our campuses and locations.

 If you have reason to believe you have been exposed to COVID-19 and have a fever and/or other symptoms, please call your physician.
 If you have questions regarding COVID-19 contact your local health department.
 In Athens, call 740-592-4431.
 Or, contact the Ohio Department of Health at 1-833- 4 ASK- ODH (1-833-427-5634).

 If you have questions regarding Coronavirus/COVID-19 that are not answered on this page or in the FAQ sections below, please email email@example.com.

 As this is an evolving situation, we will continue to provide updates to the University community via email, this website and OHIO university social media accounts.

 To note: Governor Mike DeWine declared a state of emergency in Ohio.
 For the latest information from the Ohio Department of Health, visit the new Coronavirus.Ohio.gov website.

 Impacts on Campus Operations

 Information for Students and Faculty Related to Ohio's Stay at Home Order